H9660/Room_rental_app/README.md

 - Property type
 - Price

-The project is open for contributions and contributions are welcome.
+The project is open for contributions.